Marine Renewable Energy Development: The act of harnessing naturally occurring renewable energy in the ocean to generate electricity.

 - Riverine Energy - The flow of the river is captured with either dams or independent turbines.

 - Salinity Gradient - Utilizing salinity gradients where freshwater rivers meet seawater to generate electricity.

-- Tidal Energy - Capturing tidal fluctuations with turbines, tidal barrages, or tidal lagoons.
+- Tidal Energy - Capturing tidal fluctuations with turbines, reciprocating devices, kites, screws, barrages, or lagoons.

 - Wave Energy - Capturing energy from waves with a point absorber buoy, surface attenuator, oscillating water column, or overtopping device.